theboyarintsev/CTMACD-AO-tradingview/README.md

 ![AO Divergence](doc/img/divergence.png)

-The bullish divergence is confirmed by the signal generator (green plus signs).
+The bullish divergence is confirmed by the signal generator (Greennish + sign).
 Likewise, bearish divergence, in which the bullish tea saucer even manages to work, just before the price falls.

 ### MACD angle

-When the first plus sign to enter a trade, the angle of attack of the blue MACD line must be carefully controlled.
+When the first the + sign to enter a trade, the angle of attack of the blue MACD line must be carefully controlled.
 If the line approaches the axis almost parallel, then it is better not to enter into a trade, since at any moment the situation may not be in your direction.

 ### Caution: step down